The mitigating diet can help alleviate joint torment and lessen aggravation.

 9. Quinoa and citrus salad

-quinoa and citrus fruit salad is gluten-free and great for people on a vegan diet.
+A quinoa and citrus fruit salad is gluten-free and great for people on a vegan diet.
 Quinoa contains lots of protein and nutrients.

 Add citrus fruits, such as lemon, lime, or grapefruit, to the salad for an antioxidant boost.
 Citrus fruits are full of vitamin C, which is an important antioxidant that can also help renew other antioxidants in the body.